New Year's Resolution: Zone Heating!

 Harman TL300 Wood Stove

 Most energy efficient hearth systems are capable of zone heating.
 And if your home is big, there many models that will heat large areas.
-Examples are the Harman P68 pellet stove, and the Harman TL300 wood stove.
+One example is the Harman P68 pellet stove.

 It’s actually a simple concept – zone heating.
 So why not give it a go this winter?
-For a visual depiction of how zone heating works, check out our video here.
+For a visual depiction of how zone heating works, read more about it here.